 Narrator: Grampa excused himself to see if any of the guests were sporting pants Ray’s size.
 Meanwhile, Ray paced and made faces at himself in the mirror.
 Six minutes later, Grampa Halfmoon returned empty-handed.
-The only other kids at the wedding were frilly girls, he reported.
-The kinds with lace and bows.
+The other kids were all a lot bigger or a lot smaller than Ray.

 Ray: Too bad I can’t borrow your pants.
 But I’d drown in them.

 Narrator: For another minute, Ray and Grampa tried to come up with a solution.
 They even thought about Grampa pitching in for Ray, becoming the oldest ring bearer ever, but they decided he couldn’t do that without being specially asked.
 Then Grampa Halfmoon stepped out to talk to the best man about handling the ring delivery, but he’d already left with the groomsmen to usher.

 Grampa: No luck.
 We’ve got about a minute and a half.